Vessup/based/README.md

 Refactor the homepage to show (and allow you to edit) the database connection information.

-Add a search input below the tables sidebar group header that allows you to filter the list of tables.

 Add a new page that allows you to write and run SQL queries and see the results below the query editor.
 The query editor should use a rich text editor so that the syntax can be highlighted appropriately.
 The results should use the same data